Moldavian dialect: Classification

 The Moldavian and the Wallachian dialects are the only two that have been consistently identified and recognized by linguists.
-They are clearly distinct in dialect classifications made by Heimann Tiktin, Mozes Gaster, Gustav Weigand, Sextil Pușcariu, Sever Pop, Emil Petrovici, Romulus Todoran, Ion Coteanu, Alexandru Philippide, Iorgu Iordan, Emanuel Vasiliu, and others, whereas the other dialects have been considerably more controversial and difficult to classify.
+They are clearly distinct in dialect classifications made by Heimann Tiktin, Mozes Gaster, Gustav Weigand, Sextil Pușcariu, Sever Pop, Emil Petrovici, Romulus Todoran, Ion Coteanu, Alexandru Philippide, Iorgu Iordan, Emanuel Vasiliu, and others, whereas the other dialects have been considerably more controversial and difficult to classify due to unclear boundaries and shifting social contexts.

-The Moldavian dialect is not synonymous with Moldovan language.
-The latter is another term for the Romanian language as used in the Republic of Moldova.
-The border between Romania and the Republic of Moldova does not correspond to any significant isoglosses to justify a dialectal division; phonetics and morphology (which normally define dialectal classifications) are nearly identical across the border, whereas lexical differences are minimal.
+The border between Romania and the Republic of Moldova does not correspond to any significant isoglosses to justify a dialectal division; phonology and morphology (which commonly define dialectal classifications) are identical across the border, whereas lexical differences are minimal.
+In fact, larger differences in phonology can be found between the northern and southern regions of the Republic of Moldova.